Samsung F15 5G One UI 7 0 Android 15 Update 2025: Full Review of 55+ New Features & Improvements

 Battery and Power Saving: Smarter Controls for Longevity

-- Power Saving Mode: I can pick whether my phone drops to 60 Hz or stays at high refresh rate while saving power.
-This protects battery life but doesn’t sacrifice smooth visuals if I don’t want to.
+• Power Saving Mode: I will have an option to decide whether my phone will reduce to 60 Hz or will remain at high refresh rate as I save power.
+This is in order to conserve battery life, yet still not waste smooth visuals when I don not need to.

 Edge Panel and Smart Select: Efficient Multitasking